 After hearing that this year’s CKLC, Brewfest, Coastal Craft and supporting events were cancelled due to the COVID-19 pandemic, Brad from El Brado Fiberglass reached out expressing his desire to continue the Coastal Craft shaping event virtually.
 In just a day, we had six shapers and the incredible team at Fiberglass Supply emphatically say, “yes!”
-The online auction for boards will be starting soon and run through **Due to the wildfires in Oregon, we have extended this auction to a later date.
-Dates are TBA**.
+The online auction for boards ended October 15th.
 Auction winners will work with the shaper to fine tune the specs of their board and according to El Brado, “the better the bid, the more detailed the glass job.”

-All proceeds from Virtual Coastal Craft and this year’s CKLC In Memory of Gary “Gaz” Gregg merchandise will go directly to the development of the Pacific City Skatepark.
+Your support of Virtual Coastal Craft and this year’s CKLC In Memory of Gary “Gaz” Gregg merchandise helped raise over $12,000 for the Pacific City Skatepark and the Echo Mountain Fire Relief Fund.
 We recently received a Skatepark Project (formally the Tony Hawk Foundation) grant.
 In addition, the Nestucca Valley Community Alliance received a Tillamook County Transient Lodging Tax grant to help finish the foundational elements of the community and skatepark.
-The NVCA continues to open the park for overflow parking (donation suggested) and access to the PC Pathway Trail system.
+The NVCA continues to open the park for overflow parking (donation suggested) during the high season.